 A large scale traffic study was undertaken in 1960 with the city divided up into 167 zones.
 Interviews were carried out with road users at an inner, middle and outer cordons to assist in the development of a suitable network.
 Traffic rates were expected to increase threefold by 1990.

 An outline design was completed in 1962, with construction of the north and west flanks proposed to be constructed first as part of the M8 across the city.
-This would be constructed by 1975 with the south and east flanks following by 1980.
-The Scott Wilson study considered the inherited line of the route, whilst also considering whether there were any feasible alternatives.
-The topography of the city more or less dictated the final out the route.
+This would be constructed by 1975, with the south and east flanks following by 1980.
+The SWK study considered the inherited line of the route, whilst also considering whether there were any feasible alternatives.
+The topography of the city more or less dictated the final outline of the route.

 The maps above are taken from the Appendix Folio of the "First Planning Report" published in 1945.
 They illustrate the proposed city centre road system which includes the Inner Ring Arterial Road.

 The map opposite shows the plan developed by Glasgow Corporation in the late 1950s.